gr211/sormas/README.md

 - [ ] Java 8

-Old Nodejs dependencies were just not available anymore to run a java8 version of Vaadin on my systems.
-I resorted to using java17 to develop the application.
+Old Nodejs dependencies were just not available anymore to run a java 8 version of Vaadin on my systems.
+I resorted to using java 17 to develop the application.
+Syntax is still forced down to java 8.